swcarpentry/matlab-novice-inflammation/reference.md

 loop variable
 :   The variable that keeps track of the progress of the loop.

-member
-:   A variable contained within an [object](#object).

-method
-:   A function which is tied to a particular [object](#object).
-    Each of an object's methods typically implements one of the things it can do, or one of the questions it can answer.

-object
-:   FIXME

 outer loop
 :   A loop that contains another loop.
     See also: [inner loop](#inner-loop).